 There's a major emotional wave happening right now.
-It's an emotional tsunami.
+It's an emotional tsunami in physical form.

 And if you're feeling it too, you know that the intensity of your emotions can run ahead of you.
 They can even beat out your intentional actions.
 Ouch.

-But rather than judging yourself, I want to remind you that there is real value - massive value - in ALL your emotions.
-And when emotions you don't like or want are running amuck, know that it's human to run away from them and run toward the good ones.
+But rather than judging yourself, I want to remind you that there is real and massive value in ALL your emotions - even the ones you don't want to feel.
+Because when emotions you don't like, emotions you don't want, are running amuck, it's human to run away from them and run toward the good ones.

-You're more than the emotions, but the emotions are clues to what you are.
+And that means you're more than your emotions, but your emotions are clues to what you are.

-For years I have often quoted three lines from Rudyard Kipling’s poem, ‘If’.
+For years I have quoted three lines from Rudyard Kipling’s poem, ‘If’.

 “If you can meet with Triumph and Disaster, and treat those two impostors just the same…Then yours is the Earth and everything that’s in it.”